MNF/SqlStreamStore.Docs/source/index.rst

 Welcome to SQL Stream Store's documentation!
 ============================================

-SQL Stream Store is a libray to help to you build stream orientated (event sourced) applications.
+[SQL Stream Store](https://github.com/SQLStreamStore/SQLStreamStore) is a library to help to you build stream orientated (event sourced) applications.
 It is build based on experience from years of using and maintaining NEventStore and gratefully :strike:`steals` borrows from EventStore's API.